Below is a listing of all known manuscript sources for recipes recorded by Thomas Jefferson and his close family members.

 Recipes Written in Martha Jefferson Randolph’s copy of The Virginia House-Wife.
 An 1824 edition of The Virginia House-Wife, inscribed to Martha Jefferson Randolph by the author, Mary Randolph, was given to Mrs. Theodore Roosevelt in 1904, by a man named George Satterlee.
 Satterlee stated that a member of the Jefferson family had given it to him.
 Approximately 45 recipes were hand-written on blank pages in the book.
 The handwriting was assumed to be Thomas Jefferson’s, but has more recently been identified as Martha Jefferson Randolph’s.
-A selection of recipes and a facsimile of one of the pages of handwritten recipes was published in The Congressional Cook Book in 1933, and the editors of the book indicated that the copy of The Virginia House-Wife was on display in the White House at that time; however, the book is currently unlocated.7
+A selection of recipes and a facsimile of one of the pages of handwritten recipes was published in The Congressional Club Cook Book in 1927; the editors of the book indicated that the copy of The Virginia House-Wife was on display in the White House at that time.
+However, the book is currently unlocated.8

 Virginia Jefferson Trist Cookbook.
-This is by far the most substantial source of Jefferson family recipes, containing almost three hundred recipes, all in the hand of Virginia Jefferson Trist.
+This is by far the most substantial source of Jefferson family recipes, containing almost three hundred recipes, all in the hand of Thomas Jefferson's granddaughter, Virginia Jefferson Trist.
 Some recipes from this collection were published in Marie Kimball’s Thomas Jefferson’s Cook Book (1938).
 Many of these recipes are from sources other than the Jefferson family, and some were recorded well after Jefferson’s death.
-Sources include cooks and servants at Monticello and in Washington (e.g. James Hemings, Étienne Lemaire, and some recipes attributed simply to "Monticello"), other family members (e.g. Martha Jefferson Randolph, Ellen Wayles Harrison, Rosella Trist), published cookbooks (e.g. The Virginia House-Wife), and many others which remain unidentified.
-The recipe book was acquired by the Thomas Jefferson Foundation in the 1930s from a Jefferson descendant, and is on deposit at the University of Virginia.9
+Sources include cooks and servants at Monticello and in Washington (e.g. James Hemings, Étienne Lemaire, and some recipes attributed simply to "Monticello"); other family members (e.g. Martha Jefferson Randolph, Ellen Wayles Harrison, Rosella Trist); published cookbooks (e.g. The Virginia House-Wife), and many other sources which remain unidentified.
+The recipe book was acquired by the Thomas Jefferson Foundation in the 1930s from a Jefferson descendant, and is on deposit at the University of Virginia.10

 Septimia Randolph Meikleham Recipe Book.
-This recipe book, owned by the Thomas Jefferson Foundation, consists of almost 150 recipes recorded in a number of different hands.
+This recipe book, kept by Thomas Jefferson's granddaughter Septimia, is owned by the Thomas Jefferson Foundation and consists of almost 150 recipes recorded in a number of different hands.
 Most are for food, but there is one recipe for soap, and even directions for knitting socks.
 Notable recipes in this collection include "Monticello Muffins."

 Recipes in the Trist Papers.
 There are at least five recipes in the Trist Papers at the University of North Carolina at Chapel Hill.
 All are in the hand of Nicholas Philip Trist, except where otherwise noted.